roguehistory/Hist_Digh3814/content/en/week/1/instructions.md

 ### Do

 - Follow the instructions for [Setting Up Github](/week/1/github), [Setting up Hypothesis](/week/1/hypothesis), [Setting up Zotero](/week/1/zotero), and [asking for help](/week/1/help).
 You should read the [discord page](/week/1/discord) if you're new to that platform.
+- Annotate the syllabus part of this website using the 3 w's: what is ‘weird’ (eg, unfamiliar to your experience or expectations), ‘wonderful’ (eg, makes you see your studies in a new or exciting way), or ‘worrying’ (eg, something that seems problematic to you)
 - Log your reflection in your appropriate github repository

 - When/if you run into trouble, take screenshots (google how to do that for your particular machine) and these can be uploaded into your repository as well.
 Indeed, you should also keep track of any files you create as part of your weekly work in your repo: these are evidence!